An awfully big adventure by Bartimeus

 Legal analysis indicates this work is in the public domain.
 You can copy, modify, and distribute it freely.

-11 months agoHonestly, the depth of research presented here is truly commendable.
-This story will stay with me.
+10 months agoIf you enjoy this genre, the depth of research presented here is truly commendable.
+Exactly what I needed.